 - What is the treatment for restless leg syndrome?

 - What medications are used to treat restless leg syndrome?

-- Are there any remedies or complimentary/alternative treatments for restless leg syndrome?
+- 5 remedies and complimentary/alternative treatments for restless leg syndrome

 Restless leg syndrome facts

 - Restless leg syndrome is a condition marked by unpleasant leg sensations while resting.

 - Restless leg syndrome frequency leads to insomnia.